 Spelling variations of this family name include: Burgess, Burys and others.

-First found in County Wexford, where one named Burgess was a witness to the Charter of Rosbercon in New Ross.
+First found in County Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where one named Burgess was a witness to the Charter of Rosbercon in New Ross.
 In 1420, another Burgess was recorded as an assessor for County Kildare.
 In Dublin, records include many references to the name Burgess.